acogoluegnes/Spring-Batch-Workshop/README.md

 * dynamic job parameters: passing parameters to job artefacts (e.g. input file to an item reader)
 * execution metadata: seeing how Spring Batch stores execution metadata to enable restart and ease monitoring

+TBD:

+* JDBC paging: reading large result sets from a database using paging
+* triggering a job execution with an external event (using Spring Integration)
+* scheduling with Spring Scheduler
+* scaling with local partitioning

 ## Installation instructions

 To get the code, two solutions: